HorvathLab/NGS/scSNViz/README.md

 ## Introduction
-The scSNViz scripts plot information about SNVs provided by the user onto a dimensionally reduced representation of the data (either tsne, pca, or umap, depending on the dimensionality reduction technique selected).
+The scSNViz scripts plot information about SNVs provided by the user onto a dimensionally reduced representation of the data (umap, tsne or pca, depending on the dimensionality reduction technique selected).
 Currently, the script generates a set of plots that represent basic statistics and properties of the SNVs identified in the dataset and utilize existing packages,